boozallen/ads-final/README.md

 We delivered 4 releases over a period of 4 days (1 release per day).
 Release 2 was also the MVP release (Minimal Viable Product).
 The Product Owner attended all release planning sessions and provided feedback on the creation and prioritization of the user stories for the release.

-Sprint Planning was done at the beginning of each sprint and a (2) prototype demonstration and (3) retrospective at the end of each sprint.
+Sprint Planning was done at the beginning of each sprint with a prototype demonstration and retrospective at the end of each sprint.
 The Product Owner attended all of these and provided input into the prioritization of user stories for the sprint.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/documentation/Architecture-Diagrams.md